This Changes Everything; Capitalism vs the Climate, Naomi Klein, 2014

 Greg quotes Mike Mullen to show how far the military has come:

-The Muslim community is a subtle world we don’t fully – and don’t always – attempt to understand.
-Only through a shared appreciation of the people’s culture, needs, and hopes for the future can we hope to supplant the extremist narrative.
+The Muslim community is a subtle world we don't fully - and don't always - attempt to understand.
+Only through a shared appreciation of the people's culture, Online buying Seroquel, needs, and hopes for the future can we hope to supplant the extremist narrative.
 We cannot capture hearts and minds.
-We must engage them; we must listen to them, one heart, and one mind at a time.
+Seroquel For Sale, We must engage them; we must listen to them, one heart, and one mind at a time.

 Quite a contrast to the usual nightly news Neanderthal general spouting nonsense about getting the bad guys like he's playing some kind of video game, which incidentally, is how young military minds are recruited these days - through video games.